lewism77/ckad_4/4 Understand and Define Resource Requirements Limits and Quotas/answers.md

 ## Task 3

 Create a namespace, `ps-test`, that limits the total amount of storage that can be requested to 100Gi.
-Ensure that no single PersistentVolumeClaim can request more than 10Gi.
+Ensure that no more than PersistentVolumeClaims can be requested.

 ### Answer